AuroraWright/owocr/README.md

 # OwOCR

-Command line client for several Japanese OCR providers derived from [Manga OCR](https://github.com/kha-white/manga-ocr).
+Command line client for several OCR providers derived from [Manga OCR](https://github.com/kha-white/manga-ocr), with a focus on Japanese text.

 # Installation